 Just because your phone works abroad doesn’t mean that it’s cheap.
 In fact, for the most part, they will charge by the megabyte, which quickly adds up.
 So before getting on the plane, check with your provider for the exact plan for the country you’re visiting.

 Both Verizon and AT&T have international plans that you can purchase for the period you’re abroad.
 And if you plan to start traveling internationally often, consider T-Mobile since most of its plans cover service in more than 210 countries.
 The only catch is that the service is only 2G, so it’ll lag—but with patience, you can get the information you need.

 The other option is to bring an unlocked phone (you can check if you’re eligible for unlocking here for AT&T, here for Verizon, or here for T-Mobile) and buy a local SIM card.
 In many countries, you can quickly do this in the arrival terminal of the airport (some, like Nepal, may require a copy of your passport).

 Look up your credit card’s regulations

-Another common first-timer mistake is charging everything to the credit card—and not realising there’s a foreign transaction fee added to each purchase on top of the high exchange rate.
-Frequent travellers may want to invest in an international card which waives those fees, like the Chase Sapphire Reserve or the HSBC Premier World Mastercard.
+Another common first-timer mistake is charging everything to the credit card—and not realizing there’s a foreign transaction fee added to each purchase on top of the high exchange rate.
+Frequent travelers may want to invest in an international card which waives those fees, like the Chase Sapphire Reserve or the HSBC Premier World Mastercard.